- What is CiP?

 In Australia, copyright is automatically granted upon creation of a work.
 There is no relationship between the CiP service and copyright.
 Copyright information can be obtained from:

 Please contact the CiP staff to advise them of changes to the following information:

 CiP staff are available between 10 am - 12 pm and 2 pm - 4 pm Monday to Friday, at (02) 6262 1458 or fax (02) 6273 4492.
 Please leave a message on our answering machine outside of those hours.
 Alternatively please contact us via email at email@example.com

-The Copyright Act 1968 requires that you deposit a copy of your work with the National Library of Australia and the relevant state deposit library(s).
-The mailing address for depositing publications with the National Library of Australia is:
+You are legally required to deposit a copy of your work with the National Library of Australia and the relevant state deposit library(s).

 International cataloguing standards and rules are applied when recording information about authors or other contributors in the CiP entry.

 The role and number of authors and contributors determine how information is added to the CiP entry.
 Only one author, essentially the principal author, will appear at the head of the entry with others appear within the record.
 The section explanation of data in the CiP entry in the user guide contain more details.